rsksmart/devportal-1.0/content/rsk-devportal/guides/quickstart/hardhat/index.md

 > Are you already familiar with Web3 development and solidity and setting up a Hardhat project?
 You can skip to the section on [Configuring Hardhat for Rootstock](/guides/quickstart/hardhat/configure-hardhat/) in this guide to configure your Hardhat project for the Rootstock network.

-> To begin following this guide, clone the [starting repository](https://github.com/jesus-iov/rootstock-quick-start-guide).
-To see the final state of the project, you can view the [final branch](https://github.com/jesus-iov/rootstock-quick-start-guide/tree/feat/complete) and use it to compare yours.
+> We have set up a [GitHub repository](https://github.com/jesus-iov/rootstock-quick-start-guide) for this guide, with an initial project state in the [master branch](https://github.com/jesus-iov/rootstock-quick-start-guide/tree/master) and a [final branch](https://github.com/jesus-iov/rootstock-quick-start-guide/tree/feat/complete) with the complete project, including all necessary installations for your reference.

 <div class="features-list">